LOW COST AT BEST MALE FERTILITY TREATMENT CLINIC INDIA

-Male Infertility Factor responsible in 30 % of infertile couple, and addition to this additional 20 %there is contributing male factor.
+Male Infertility Factor responsible in 30 % of an infertile couple, and add to this additional 20 %there is contributing malefactor.
 There are several advantages when the man and the women treated simultaneously, prevents more expenses behind unnecessary investigations and saves time.

-Homeopathic medicine found to be most effective therapy in treatment of Low Sperm Count, Low Sperm Motility, Low Sperm Volume, Abnormal Sperm cell Morphology, Delayed Seminal Liquefaction, Semen Viscosity, Anti Sperm Antibody and combination of the any of the disorder either Endocrine or Urology or of both.
+Homeopathic medicine found to be a most effective therapy in the treatment of Low Sperm Count, Low Sperm Motility, Low Sperm Volume, Abnormal Sperm cell Morphology, Delayed Seminal Liquefaction, Semen Viscosity, Anti Sperm Antibody and the combination of the any of the disorder either Endocrine or Urology or of both.